EMC-Viroscience/updated_illumina_workflow/README.md

 ### Resource Allocation and Priorities
-  - **Threads and Memory**: Each rule in the Snakefile can dynamically allocate threads and memory.
+  - Threads and Memory: Each rule in the Snakefile can dynamically allocate threads and memory.
-  - **Adjusting Resources**: Modify the `threads:` or `resources:` directives inside each rule for finer control.
+  - Adjusting Resources: Modify the `threads:` or `resources:` directives inside each rule for finer control.
-  - **Adjusting Priorities**: Some rules include **priority settings** to optimize execution order.
+  - Adjusting Priorities: Some rules include **priority settings** to optimize execution order.
 This ensures that computationally intensive steps start earlier, preventing bottlenecks and reducing total runtime. **Example Priority Assignments**:
     - **`blastx_assembled`**  → **Priority 2** - As the most time-consuming step, it is executed first.
     - **`assemble_filtered`** → **Priority 1** - This step runs with higher priority than all other jobs.